huggingface/community-events/gradio-blocks/README.md

 **How Does Gradio and Hugging Face work together?**

 Hugging Face Spaces is a free hosting option for Gradio demos.
 Spaces comes with 3 SDK options: Gradio, Streamlit and Static HTML demos.
 Spaces can be public or private and the workflow is similar to github repos.
-There are over 2000+ spaces currently on Hugging Face.
+There are over 2000+ Gradio spaces currently on Hugging Face.
 Learn more about spaces [here](https://huggingface.co/docs/hub/spaces).

 **Event Plan**